emina-mahmutbegovic/tic-tac-toe/README.md

 ```

 ### Make move
 Used for making the game move.
 Saves game.
-Publishes latest game to the 'GAMES' topic.
+Publishes latest game to the GAMES topic.
 Returnes game object after the made move.

 Query
 ```